As if life wasn’t complic8ed enough, Zander doubled his DNA.

 “… feel exactly the same?
 Yes, I would.”
 I paused momentarily.
 “So, then, if you already know about the unavoidable 365-day time limit you must also know about …”

-“… your – our – Gr8 Uncle Cody’s idea to have me killed by 1 of his old lowlife associ8s?
+“… Gr8 Uncle Cody’s idea to have me killed by a lowlife associ8 of his?
 Yes, his idea to put both of us out of our misery.”
-I sensed Durian suddenly smiling a 1/2-smile.
+I sensed Durian suddenly smiling a ½-smile.
 “You know, Zander, he was right.
 You really are as thick as pig shit sometimes!
 Merely …”

 “… release from my term of bondage.
 True.
 True.
-But I’d really rather spend my single year of life without that fool Lesbia around the hab.
-Then the 2 of us, you and me, could get on with what we really want to do with our lives: become the Lang Lab’s star researchers.
+But I’d really rather spend my single year of life without that foolish woman around the hab.
+Then the 2 of us, you and me, could get on with what we really want to do with our lives: become doubly productive and become the Lang Lab’s star researchers.
 Zander, we could really put comparative linguistics back on the map, you and I. Make it a thriving field again in these difficult times.
-You and I could accomplish more in 1 year than all the other researchers combined.”
+You and I could accomplish more in a year than all the other researchers combined.”

-” Ah yes,” I flashed. ” ‘These difficult times’ but also these badly underfunded times.
+” Ah yes,” I flashed. ” ‘These difficult times’ but also these woefully underfunded times.
 The …”

 “… Lang Lab would never put a clone on the payroll.
 That’s obvious.
 But I don’t need to be physically present in the Lang Lab, do …”

 “… I?
 True.
 True.
 Yeah, you have point there.
-And with Lesbia out of our lives we’d have no petty distractions in the hab, no more accommod8ing her sudden whims and moodswings, no more wondering who she’s shagging in secret.
+And with 8V out of our lives we’d have no petty distractions in the hab, no more accommod8ing her whims and moodswings, no more wondering if she’s shagging somebody in secret.
 No more baby- …”

-“…t alk French.
+“… talk French.
 Yes, that’s how it will be.
 You never admitted to yourself what a mess she’s made of your life, and how she’s emascul8d you.
-Admit it, Zander, you’d do anything to keep her in your life, even pay to make a clone.
-That’s how much you’ve let her control you.
-But now we can overcome all these humiliations and end this negative cycle for good.”
+Admit it, Zander, you’d do anything to keep her in your life, even pay creds you can’t afford for a clone.
+That’s how much you’ve let her pussywhip you.
+But now we can end these humiliations and end this negative cycle 1ce and for all.”